Professor Christopher Hamilton

 Research interests and PhD supervision

-- The nature of good and evil
+- The nature of good and evil.

-- The philosophy of middle age
+- The philosophy of ageing and of autobiography

 Expertise and public engagement